arapulido/arapulido.github.io/blog/_posts/2023-02-03-datadog-admission-controller.markdown

 These environment variables are needed to get the right labeled metrics and traces to Datadog.

-Before the Cluster Agent implemented this MutatingAdmissionWebhook, Datadog users needed to remember to add these environement variables themselves, clutering their resources if they remembered, or not getting the most of Datadog, if they didn't.
+Before the Cluster Agent implemented this MutatingAdmissionWebhook, Datadog users needed to remember to add these environment variables themselves, cluttering their resources if they remembered, or not getting the most of Datadog, if they didn't.

 # Autoinstrumentation library injection

 But the most interesting feature in the MutatingAdmissionWebhook is the ability to automatically inject autoinstrumentation libraries into our pods and start getting traces into Datadog without having to modify our code or our pod definitions.

 At the time of writing of this blog post, library injection was available for Javascript, Java, and Python.
-This sections explains how it works for Python.
+This section explains how it works for Python.

 We take the same Deployment definition as the section above, but we add a new annotation to the pod template to enable library injection: